What is the Anglican Faith?

 As Anglicans we are passionate about our communities and work together with a wide variety of local and national charities in following Christ’s example to help and advocate for those less fortunate.
-We believe in working hard to create a society that is based on human rights, equality, and the dignity of the human person.
+We believe in working hard to create a society that is based on Christian values, human rights, equality, and the dignity of the human person.

 A Brief History